 Our office can create unique oral appliances to protect your teeth and gums while you play sports, reduce sleep apnea symptoms by keeping your airway open while you sleep, or lessen the stress that teeth clenching or grinding puts on the temporomandibular joint.

 Gum disease gets treated non-surgically by scaling and root planing.
 Specialized dental tools get used during the scaling procedure to remove dental calculus and plaque from below the gum line.
 After the scaling operation, the tooth roots get smoothed using a process called planning.
 Root planing aids in the gums’ ability to recover and reattach to a healthier and smoother root surface.

 Root Canal Treatment

-Root canals are most often necessary when decay has reached the nerve of the tooth or the tooth has become infected.
-When root canal therapy is performed, infected or inflamed pulp is removed from the tooth chamber.
-The inside of the tooth is then cleaned and disinfected before being filled and sealed to limit the possibility of future infection.
-Soon after the root canal is performed, the tooth is restored with a dental crown or filling to protect the tooth and restore normal tooth function.
+Once dental decay has reached the nerve or the tooth has gotten infected, root canal therapy is often required.
+The infected or inflamed pulp gets extracted from the tooth chamber during root canal therapy.
+The inside of the tooth gets cleaned and disinfected before it’s filled and sealed.
+This cleaning reduces the risk of further infection.
+To safeguard the tooth, it gets repaired with a dental crown or filling.

 When restorative measures are ineffective, a tooth may require extraction.
 The area gets numbed with an anesthetic before the tooth extraction.
 With a gentle motion, the tooth gets separated from the jawbone, ligaments, and surrounding tissues.
 Once it is free, it’s then carefully removed.
 Stitches may be needed after extraction.